-SS440 Ride Quality
+SS740 Ride Quality

-• Inclusion-Starting in 2016, this section of the standard specification required a program for ride quality testing to be performed with a non-contact profiler.
-This program also includes incentives and disincentives for International Roughness Index (IRI) ride quality and localized roughness, which need to be included in the project estimated costs..

-Omission-If such ride testing is not required, an owner should write a statement omitting SS440 from its bid document requirements.
+• Inclusion-This section of the standard specification requires a ride quality program to be performed with a non-contact profiler.
+This program includes incentives and disincentives for the International Roughness Index (IRI) ride quality and localized roughness for each wheel path.
+These costs need to be included in the project estimated costs.
+Omission-If such ride testing is not required, an owner should write a statement omitting SS740 from its bid document requirements.
 Even if this section is omitted, the contractor is still required to provide a smooth riding finished surface per SS450.3.2.9, "Surface Requirements."